dbspaceLab/DBSpace/README.md

 ## Outputs and Visualizations
 The key visualizations done for each of the selected files is (1) a spectrogram of the left and right channels and (2) a PSD of a particular interval in the recording for the left and right channels.

+## History

+This library was developed slowly over the course of my PhD work under Dr. Helen Mayberg and Dr. Robert Butera.